1,000+ Opportunities

 Low Income Home Energy Assistance Program (LIHEAP) Allocation Plan - Federal Fiscal Year 2026 Low Income Home Energy Assistance Program (LIHEAP) Allocation Plan - Federal Fiscal Year 2025 Low Income Home Energy Assistance Program (LIHEAP) Allocation Plan - Federal Fiscal Year 2024 Low Income Home Energy Assistance Program (LIHEAP) Allocation Plan - Federal Fiscal Year 2023 Low Income Home Energy Assistance Program (LIHEAP) Allocation Plan - Federal Fiscal Year 2022 Connecticut Social Services

-Based on current listing details, eligibility includes: Community Action Agencies (CAAs) in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community Action Agencies (CAAs) in Connecticut.
+Confirm the full requirements in the official notice before applying.